HistoricEngland/mariner-app/README.md

 - **For development using included arches-container configuration:**

-  Please ensure that you clone the amariner-app repository into a directory that uses underscores instead of hyphens, as the arches-containers configuration expects this format.
+  Please ensure that you clone the mariner-app repository into a directory that uses underscores instead of hyphens, as the arches-containers configuration expects this format.
 For example, clone it to `mariner_app`.

     ```bash
     git clone https://github.com/HistoricEngland/mariner-app.git mariner_app